lpic2book/src/docs/lpic2.200.1.md

 ##  iptraf

-`iptraf` is a network monitoring utility for IP networks and can be used to monitor the load on an IP network.
-It intercepts packets on the network and gives out various pieces of information about the current IP traffic over it.
+The `iptraf` tool is a network monitoring utility for IP networks and can be used to monitor the load on an IP network.
+It intercepts packets on the network and displays information about the current traffic over it.

 `iptraf` gathers data like TCP connection packet and byte counts, interface statistics and activity indicators, TCP/UDP traffic